railcressall/belly-button-challenge/README.md

 # belly-button-challenge
 Module 14 Challenge

-This is a dashboard for visualizing belly button biodiversity data using D3.js and Plotly.
-The dashboard allows users to explore the dataset interactively.

-## Features

 - **Bar Chart**: Displays the top 10 OTUs found in the selected individual.
 - **Bubble Chart**: Shows each sample with OTU IDs as x-values, sample values as y-values, and marker size and color.
 - **Metadata Panel**: Displays demographic information of the selected individual.